Sardar Sarovar Dam

 Narmada Canal

 The dam irrigates 17,920 km (6,920 sq mi) of land spread over 12 districts, 62 talukas, and 3,393 villages (75% of which is drought-prone areas) in Gujarat and 730 km (280 sq mi) in the arid areas of Barmer and Jalore districts of Rajasthan.
-The dam provides drinking water to 9490 villages and 173 urban centers in Gujarat; and 1336 villages & 3 towns in Rajasthan.
+The dam provides drinking water to 9490 villages and 173 urban centers in Gujarat; and 1336 villages and 3 towns in Rajasthan.
 The dam also provides flood protection to riverine reaches measuring 30,000 ha (74,000 acres) covering 210 villages and Bharuch city and a population of 400,000 in Gujarat.
 Saurashtra Narmada Avtaran Irrigation is a major program to help irrigate a lot of regions using the canal's water.

 Solar power generation

 In 2011, the government of Gujarat announced plans to generate solar power by placing solar panels over the canal, making it beneficial for the surrounding Villages to get power and also helping to reduce the evaporation of water.
-The first phase consists of placing panels along a 25 km length of the canal, with a capacity for up to, 25 MW of power.
+The first phase consists of placing panels along a 25 km length of the canal, with a capacity for up to 25 MW of power.

 Statue of Unity